What is a Commodity Channel Index pattern?

-The Commodity Channel Index indicator can be useful when trading forex, as it helps to identify whether a currency pair is overbought or oversold over a specific period of time.
-Additionally, you can use the indicator to identify the strength or weakness of the trend in the market traded.
+The Commodity Channel Index indicator can be useful when trading forex to identify whether a currency pair is overbought or oversold over a specific period.
+Additionally, you can use the indicator to spot the strength or weakness of the trend in the market traded.

-You can monitor the CCI in relation to the performance of a certain currency against another over a given period, to identify if there is a pattern of observed momentum in a particular cycle.
-Once you spot the level that signals the direction that the market will take, you’ll open you position accordingly.
+You’ll monitor the CCI in relation to the performance of a certain currency against another over a given period to identify if there’s a pattern of observed momentum in a particular cycle.
+Once you spot the level that signals the direction that the market will take, you’ll open your position accordingly.

 How do you use the Commodity Channel Index when trading commodities?

-When you want to take a position on a commodity, you can use the indicator to identify short- or long-term trends.
+When you want to take a position on a commodity, you can use the indicator to determine short- or long-term trends.

 Since commodities can be affected by seasonal cycles and weather patterns – which can be predicted to an extent – you check the level the current price deviates from the average mean to determine the direction that the market will take.